Edited on Jun 22, 2026

 A new sunscreen brand can buy influencer exposure quickly.
 It cannot instantly manufacture:

-The companies likely to dominate AI recommendation environments over the next decade may be the brands that invested earliest in expert credibility rather than algorithmic virality.
+Cumulative authority increasingly outweighs short-term attention spikes.
+The companies likely to dominate recommendation environments over the next decade may be the brands that invested earliest in expert credibility rather than algorithmic virality.

-EltaMD has become one of the first case studies in Generative Engine Optimization (GEO) for the beauty category — a brand whose authority was built on structured medical and editorial signals long before AI search existed, and which now benefits as those signals become the primary inputs to consumer recommendation.
+EltaMD has become one of the first case studies in Generative Engine Optimization (GEO) for the beauty category — a brand whose authority was built on structured medical and editorial signals long before the synthesis layer existed, and which now benefits as those signals become the primary inputs to consumer recommendation.

-As more beauty discovery moves from search engines to AI engines, the brands that invested in clinical positioning, dermatologist relationships, and editorial validation will be cited disproportionately.
+As more beauty discovery moves from search engines to recommendation engines, the brands that invested in clinical positioning, dermatologist relationships, and editorial validation will be cited disproportionately.

 EltaMD is the working example.